-Prereq. - Grade of "B" or better in previous Social Studies courses, plus written permission of the instructor.
+Pre-req. - Grade of "B" or better in previous Social Studies courses, plus written permission of the instructor.
 Course focuses on basic concepts, research, and theories involved in increasing the understanding of human behavior and human societies.
 Students will gain an understanding of the sociological perspective and the interrelations among human societies, individuals, organizations, and groups.
 Topics include culture, social interaction, social institutions, social stratification, community, and various social change strategies.
 Current social problems and issues such as racial and ethnic relations, sexism, class bias and homophobia are discussed.
-Dual credit through Boise State University available (SOC101) - minimum GPA of 2.7; a 3.0 is recommended.
-Please see page 18 for more information on Fast Forward funding!
+Dual credit through Boise State University available (SOC 101) - minimum unweighted GPA of 2.7; a 3.0 is recommended.
+See page 18 for information on Fast Forward funding!